Pal1795/Store-Sales-Forecasting/README.md

 **Dataset Description**

-We have used five datasets to train and evaluate our forecasting model:
+Used five datasets to train and evaluate our forecasting model:

 - Stores Data – Provides details about each store, including city, state, type, and cluster classification.